 Karratha is served by 7 schools, including 5 primary, 2 secondary.
 The average ICSEA score is 945, which is below the national average of 1,000.
 Public transport access includes 2 bus stops.

-From an investment perspective, Karratha offers a gross rental yield of 6.0%, rated as high yield.
-Property prices sit below the state median ($530K/$951K), suggesting a potential value opportunity.
+From an investment perspective, Karratha shows a gross rental yield of approximately 2.7%, rated as low yield.
+Property prices sit below the state median ($530K/$951K), which can point to relative value.
 The price-to-income ratio of 6.4x is considered moderate.
 House prices have moved +1.0% year-on-year.
+Population growth of +2.2% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.